-To the Citizens of Belmont County:
+To the Citizens of Belmont County,

-In August of 2023, I began my sixth year as the Judge of the Court of Common Pleas of Belmont County, Ohio, Probate/Juvenile Division.
-Indeed, there have been many challenges over the past several years but, rest assured, I remain steadfast in my devotion to the children and families of Belmont County.
-That is, this court will always endeavor to provide the best possible outcomes for our community, and with the help of an experienced, talented staff, and a host of evidence-based programs, this court is providing comprehensive care and services to our most vulnerable individuals.
-Of course, we never lose sight of making certain that in all that we do, justice is being served and is of utmost priority.
+In August 2024, I began my seventh year serving as the Judge of the Court of Common Pleas of Belmont County, Ohio, Probate/Juvenile Division.
+Over the years, we have faced many challenges, but I remain unwavering in my commitment to the children and families of Belmont County.
+This court is dedicated to ensuring the best possible outcomes for our community.
+With the support of an experienced and skilled staff and a range of evidence-based programs, we provide comprehensive care and services to our most vulnerable individuals.
+Our focus on justice remains our highest priority and is at the heart of everything we do.